 Must do 8- every one gets a first day praise

 Every single students needs an affirmation from you on the first day of school.
 As they leave, look them into the eye and tell them something great they did that day and how you can’t wait to see them the next day.
 I also place a praise sticker in each child’s agenda for their parents.
-I would love to say that I have a moment to hand write a note in each agenda.
-But I most likely don’t get to slip to the restroom for myself!
+Because I can’t say that I have a moment to hand write a note in each agenda, I most likely don’t get to slip to the restroom for myself!
 Instead, I make sure I have an Avery Label placed in each agenda ahead of time.
 If you LOVE the look of these learning labels, you can grab them here.
 I use the Fall set for the First Day of School label.

 Must do 9- Count